Data Integration: What it is and why it is important?

 Simply put, the process allows businesses to systematically consolidate data from varying source systems and transform them into meaningful and useful information.

 This helps with BI quite dramatically.
 For instance, to get a holistic view of the targeted customer base, an enterprise will combine information and data from their CRM system, customer-facing applications, automation software, emails, etc. Data analysis becomes difficult if relevant data is not pulled from their respective data sources.

-The data integration process has emerged as one of the primary components in the overall data management process.
+The data integration process has emerged as one of the primary components in the overall data governance process.
 With big data integration and the need to share existing data promptly continues to grow, enterprises are employing data integration with increasing frequency.